Workers’ Compensation and Disability Benefits

-The Difference Between Workers’ Compensation and State Disability Insurance (SDI)
+Know the Difference between Workers’ Compensation and State Disability Insurance

-If it is unknown that an injury or illness is work-related, a physician/practitioner may be able to help determine the cause of the disabling condition.
-If a worker believes that a work-related disability occurred it must be reported to the employer and a physician/practitioner’s medical report must be submitted to the employer’s workers’ compensation insurance company.
+If you are not sure that your injury or illness is work-related, a physician/practitioner may be able to determine the cause of your condition.
+If you think that a work-related disability occurred, you must report it to your employer.
+A physician/practitioner must submit a medical report to your employer’s workers’ compensation insurance company.

-If an employee, employer, and/or employer’s workers’ compensation insurance carrier disagree over issues regarding a workers’ compensation claim contact the Department of Industrial Relation, Division of Workers’ Compensation for information about the workers’ compensation appeal process and your right to file an appeal.
+If you, your employer, or your employer’s workers’ compensation insurance carrier disagree on the workers’ compensation claim, contact the Department of Industrial Relation, Division of Workers’ Compensation for information about the appeal process.